 Truman’s

 Inspired to create simple cleaning products, minimize the number of cleaners in the home, and reduce plastic waste, Truman’s created a system of refillable products.
 They ship them in fully recyclable cardboard packaging.
 While I respect any company that is trying to do something good, this company sells its pods in PVA, which I do not recommend using.
-Truman’s also includes upcycled polyester towels in their starter kits, and fibers from polyester (which is plastic) get into the water supply from washing machine drainage.13
+Truman’s also includes upcycled polyester towels in their starter kits, and fibers from polyester (which is plastic) get into the water supply from washing machine drainage.20

 Cleancult

-Cleancult sells refills for its line of cleaning products, and its refills are shipped in 100% paper mailers.14 The company is very transparent in its ingredients and explains in detail what every ingredient does, which I really like!
+Cleancult sells refills for its line of cleaning products, and its refills are shipped in 100% paper mailers.21 The company is very transparent in its ingredients and explains in detail what every ingredient does, which I really like!
 It is a carbon-neutral company too.
 However, Cleancult uses cartons for some refills.
 These are lined with a thin layer of plastic on the interior and exterior.
 If you read my article about cartons, you’ll recall that although they contain far less plastic than regular plastic bottles, cartons are not recyclable in many areas.
 Also, the company uses PVA for its dishwasher and laundry tabs.
-I do not recommend using any PVA, but I like that this company is taking steps in the right direction.
+I do not recommend using any product with PVA, but I like that this company is taking steps in the right direction.

 Common Good

-Common Good began in an effort to develop products with non-toxic ingredients that were safe around children and pets, as well as reducing plastic waste.15 Its products are Leaping Bunny certified and their biodegradable cleaning formulas are refillable at nationwide refill stations (although there is not one in my area).
+Common Good began in an effort to develop products with non-toxic ingredients that were safe around children and pets, as well as reducing plastic waste.22 Its products are Leaping Bunny certified and their biodegradable cleaning formulas are refillable at nationwide refill stations (although there is not one in my area).
 When purchasing online, the refills come in plastic pouches.
 While these use 86% less plastic than traditional plastic bottles, Common Good does not take the pouches back.
 They must be taken to stores that accept plastic bags for recycling.
 It is not clear if these collection sites result in actual recycling, which I wrote about in a previous article, so these may end up in landfills.

 Refillable Systems are on the Rise